 Cumpanamá

-Few people know that the real secret of a good chaufa rice is not in the grain of the rice, in the soy sauce (or sillao as it is called in Peru) or in the skill to turn the wok, which is also true.
-A key to chaufa is a good roast pork, bits of heaven that give flavor and crunchiness to the rice.
-That is the secret of Cumpanamá’s chaufa, since its chaufa rice comes out with a pork prepared on the embers of the Chinese box.
+Few know that the real secret of a good chaufa rice is not in the grain of the rice, in the soy sauce (or sillao as they call it in Peru) or the skill to turn the wok, that too.
+A key to chaufa is a good roast pork, little pieces of heaven that give flavor and crunchiness to the rice.
+That is the secret of Cumpanamá’s chaufa, since its chaufa rice comes with a pork prepared on the embers of the Chinese box.

 Cumpanamá is the name of an Amazonian god, and that is why the menu of this Peruvian restaurant has nods to the Amazonian cuisine of the country, something unusual to see in these Mediterranean lands.
-From there come the tacacho with jerky or patacones, two typical dishes of the jungle that stand out in the proposal of this place.
+The tacacho with jerky or patacones, two typical dishes of the jungle that stand out in the proposal of this restaurant.

 📍 C/ de Bailèn, 127, 08009 Barcelona